Health Benefits of Goji Berries

 Goji berries are not only known for their anti-aging properties, other health benefits include:

 Interestingly, TCM practitioners have also found that these amazing berries are beneficial to those with diabetes, liver disorders and high cholesterol.

 (If you are interested in hearing more about how goji berries can help improve your health physically and energetically, then you don’t want to miss this week’s episode of Online Holistic Health’s Premier Podcast, Crazy Meets Common Sense!)

 Goji berries are extremely diverse when it comes to how they can be consumed.

 If you prefer to eat them raw (or hydrated), you will find that they have a sweet/tart flavor which is similar to the flavor profile of cherry tomatoes.
-This makes them a wonderful candidate for a pie filing!
+This makes them a wonderful candidate for a pie filling!
 And I can tell you first hand that Goji Berry Pie is DELICIOUS!

-They also make a great tea!
+They also make great tea!
 Just add some goji berries to boiling water and then squeeze the berries to allow the juice to come out.
 Try adding lemon or cinnamon for added flavor!

 Are you more of a smoothie-type person like me?
 No problem!
 Goji berries are an excellent addition to smoothies!
 My personal favorite is a Goji-Strawberry mix with coconut milk!
 In fact, I think I’ll go make one right now!
 YUM! 🙂